 Then call on volunteers to demonstrate a dinosaur stance, with arms and legs positioned directly under the body.
 This should show that the dinosaurs could walk faster and less awkwardly.

 Identify and discuss the main features of a dinosaur

 Create a list of things students hope to see and find out about when they visit the Dinosaurs exhibition.

 At the Museum

-Use our Dinosaurs exhibition discovery or conversation starters or a mixture of both.
+Use our Dinosaurs exhibition insights or conversation starters or a mixture of both.
 These activities are designed to encourage your students to connect, share and reflect on this topic through the specimens and items on display.

 We recommend that your students work in small groups however how you implement and facilitate the activities is up to you.